-The Company believes Financial Apps's allegations are without merit and intends to defend the action and litigate the counterclaims vigorously.
+The Company believes FinancialApps's allegations are without merit and intends to defend the action and litigate the counterclaims vigorously.

 The Company and Yodlee were also named as defendants in a putative class action lawsuit filed on August 25, 2020, by Plaintiff Deborah Wesch in the United States District Court for the Northern District of California.
 On October 21, 2020, an amended class action complaint was filed by Plaintiff Wesch and nine additional named plaintiffs.
 The case caption is Deborah Wesch, et al., v.
 Yodlee, Inc., et al., Case No. 3:20-cv-05991-SK.
 Plaintiffs allege that Yodlee unlawfully collected their financial transaction data when plaintiffs linked their bank accounts to a mobile application that uses Yodlee's API, and plaintiffs further allege that Yodlee unlawfully sold the transaction data to third parties.
 The complaint alleges violations of certain California statutes and common law, including the Unfair Competition Law, and federal statutes, including the Stored Communications Act.
 Plaintiffs are seeking monetary damages and equitable and injunctive relief on behalf of themselves and a putative nationwide class and California subclass of persons who provided their log-in credentials to a Yodlee-powered app in an allegedly similar manner from 2014 to the present.
 The Company believes that it is not properly named as a defendant in the lawsuit and it further believes, along with Yodlee, that plaintiffs' claims are without merit.
-On November 4, 2020, the Company and Yodlee filed separate motions to dismiss all of the claims in the complaint.
-On February 16, 2021, the district court granted in part and denied in part Yodlee's motion to dismiss the amended complaint and granted the plaintiffs leave to further amend.
+On November 4, 2020, the Company and Yodlee filed separate motions to dismiss the amended complaint and granted the plaintiffs leave to further amend.
 The court reserved ruling on the Company's motion to dismiss and granted limited jurisdictional discovery to the plaintiffs.
-The Company and Yodlee intend to vigorously defend the lawsuit.
+The company and Yodlee intend to vigorously defend the lawsuit.